LihAnHsu/Project_Titanic/README.md

 1)Decision Tree & random forest perform the best prediction:  0.82 +- 0.05, 0.80 +- 0.06 respectively by the K-fold cross validation

-2) The top 3 important feature of prediction are:
+2)The top 3 important feature of prediction are:
 Title of name, Sex, Fare